- 1.1. I need a visa to speak at the conference

 3.3.
 What are the deadlines for submitting abstracts and how can I check if my abstracts have been included in the scientific program?

-To check the status of an abstract you have submitted, you have to login to your personal account here.
-Once in, you will need to select the congress for which you have submitted an abstract and head to the ‘Lecture schedule’ tab.
+Once you abstract is submitted, you are given access to your speaker account here.
+Once logged in, you will need to select the congress for which you have submitted an abstract and head to the ‘Lecture schedule’ tab.
 You must check your speaker account regularly to follow up on your abstract submission status.